okoeth/edge-anki-controller/README.md

 export KAFKA_CLOUD_SERVER=v.x.y.z
 ```

-For running Kafka in Doicker see TODO
+For running Kafka in Docker see TODO

+### Configuration of Anki track

+The controller reads the anki track configuration from Github (https://github.com/cloudwan/edge-anki-config).
+This configuration is used to translate the tile IDs from the Anki IDs (where duplicates can occur) to our unique internal IDs.

 ## Running locally
 The service can be started locally by running